JunghwanRo/log/README.md

 # To be DONE
-Read the TEAMS comment by Prof. Mirko. \

 Understand Added Mass. \
 Implement Drag.
 Implement jet propulsion. (+ add water_tank as an observation). \